v-adhithyan/AutoLogout/README.md

 Have a idea or a feature that will make the extension better?
 Then fork the repo, do your changes and feel free to submit a pull request.

-## Versoning

-This project is maintained under [the Semantic Versioning guidelines](http://semver.org)

 ## Contributors
 * [Adhithyan V](https://github.com/v-adhithyan)
 * [Rajdeep Kaur](https://github.com/clock21am)